Fracton magnetohydrodynamics

-with $\tilde{D} = \tau \, \tilde{c}^2$, i.e., the normal mode structure mirrors that of the matter-free case, but with subdiffusing---rather than propagating---modes.
-In the presence of a Gauss law constraint, the three nondecaying modes $B^{\,}_{zj}$ are removed.
+with $\tilde{D} = \tau_5 \, \tilde{c}^2$.
+In the special case $\tau_1 =\tau_5$, the normal mode structure mirrors that of the matter-free case, but with subdiffusing---rather than propagating---modes.
+When the two time scales differ, $\tau_1 \neq \tau_5$, the quasinormal mode corresponding to the trace part of $B^{\,}_{ij}$ decays with a different rate.
+In the presence of a Gauss law constraint, the three nondecaying modes, $B^{\,}_{zj}$, are removed.

-Note that in the presence of magnetic charge, the regime of validity of~\eqref{eq:vectorchargesubdiffusion}, i.e., the length and time scales over which magnetic subdiffusion occurs, is determined by analogy to previous sections, with modifications due to the higher order of the hydrodynamic equations of motion.
+Note that in the presence of magnetic charge, the regime of validity of~\eqref{eq:vectorchargesubdiffusion}, i.e., the length and time scales over which magnetic subdiffusion occurs, is determined by analogy to previous sections, with modifications due to the higher-order nature of the hydrodynamic equations of motion.